bulatdavletov/Set-Theme-for-All-Components/plan.md

   - Tracks the total number of layers checked during theme detection and application
   - Displays the count in both the main UI and results screen
   - Provides users with insight into how many layers were processed
+- UI improvements for better user experience:
+  - Changed "Updated" to "Applied" for clearer terminology
+  - Removed the "Skipped" count display to focus on positive outcomes
+  - Added encouraging messages when no components have been applied yet
+  - Added a friendly message when all components are already perfect (zero applied count)
+  - Used more friendly icons (✨) for positive feedback
+  - Completely removed the "Skipped: X components" message and related information from results section
+  - Simplified results view by removing "Results for theme: X" heading
+  - Moved "Checked X layers in total" to the bottom of results for better visual hierarchy
+  - Removed the Clear Results button to streamline the interface
+  - Fixed alignment of the checkmark icon in "Applied: X components" message

 ## Next Steps
 1. ~~Set up the initial project structure~~ ✅